 Over the last 10 years, SUP has exploded onto the water sports scene.
 However, over the last five, inflatable paddle boards have come to almost dominate the industry.

 There are multiple reasons for this and they lie in the differences between the two.

 Instead, inflatable boards will bounce off obstacles with no issues.
-Well, we should say, high-quality inflatable boards can.
-The cheaper end versions often wear out faster.
+Well, we should say, that high-quality inflatable boards can.
+The cheaper-end versions often wear out faster.